Tips for First Timers

 Ski areas are busiest during Christmas week, Martin Luther King weekend, President's Day weekend and the week immediately following President's Day.
 Weekends are busier than weekdays.
 Ski areas generally do not close for weather unless the weather makes it unsafe to ski or ride the lifts.
-We will be open even on rainy days.
-If you aren't sure, feel free to call.
-Click here for hours.
+We typically remain open even on rainy days.
+If you aren't sure, feel free to contact us.

-When you arrive at Ski Big Bear go right to the Snow Sports School.
-There you will be able to arrange for your lift ticket, rental equipment, and lessons.
+When you arrive at Ski Big Bear, go to the red flag at the top of the mountain labeled "Private Lessons."
+There, you will meet your instructor at the reserved time.
+You will need to have already picked up your equipment at the rental shop.
+We recommend arriving at least an hour and a half in advance of your reserved lesson time.
 If you happen to need anything, there is also a small ski shop that has some basics to help keep you comfortable.
-From the Snow Sports School you will then go to the rental shop to pick up your equipment.
-The staff will help you decide on appropriate equipment sizes.
-Once you have your equipment, meet at the appropriate spot to begin your lesson.
 Throughout the day, take breaks to eat snacks and meals, drink lots of water and apply sunblock.
 Lockers in the rental shop and cubbies in the lodge are available for storing shoes, bags, etc.

-Lift tickets are required for everyone on the mountain, no matter the age.
-There is no charge for a lift ticket for children 5 years or younger with a paying adult but they must have the lift ticket.
+Lift tickets are required for everyone on the mountain, no matter their age.
+There is no charge for a lift ticket for children 5 years or younger with a paying adult, but they must have the lift ticket.
 Lift tickets have an abridged waiver printed on them.
-By using the lift ticket you are agreeing to the waiver.
+By using the lift ticket, you are agreeing to the waiver.
 All lift tickets are non-refundable and non-transferable.
-Lift tickets are attached to your jacket or pants by using a wicket.
-If you aren't sure how to use it, just let us know, we will be happy to help.
-At the end of the day, tickets can be removed by cutting the wire wicket or the ticket to remove.
+Ski Big Bear introduced an access card containing an RFID chip during the 2020/21 winter season to replace paper tickets.
+Lift tickets are loaded electronically onto this RFID access card.
+The card is scanned by either a scanner or a gate at the lifts.
+The card can be reloaded online with future tickets, which allows for direct to lift access.

 If skiing, your rental package will include skis, boots and poles.
-You may want to go without the poles the first day.
-Some people feel that they are too much to keep track of the first day.
 Snowboard rental packages include boots and a snowboard.
-Helmet rentals are an additional amount.
+Helmet rentals are available for an additional fee.
 The staff will adjust the bindings on the skis and snowboards to fit you and your style of skiing or snowboarding.
 Be prepared to provide the rental shop with your height and weight to make the appropriate adjustments.

 Your kids are going to LOVE Ski Big Bear!
-Snow Sports School is the perfect place for them to start.
+Our Ski & Ride School is the perfect place for them to start.
 We provide private lessons for children as young as 4 years of age.
 Group lessons are available for children as young as 6.
 Group lessons are available for 1st time beginners only.